-My earliest experiences as a Christian with confession were always pretty tearful.
+My earliest experiences as a Christian with confession were always pretty tearful and mindfulness was not even in my vocabulary.
 I believed the truest thing about me was a list of all my sins.
 And as a person for whom shame was a way of being, the idea of confessing my sins to someone else besides God was an impossible barrier.
 To begin with, I couldn’t even share my feelings, much less those faults and weaknesses I perceived in myself.
 I could barely admit my feelings to myself, much less others.
 I remember at one point listing out all of my transgressions on a sheet of paper and presenting them to God.
-I expected condemnation, but received grace.
+I expected condemnation but received grace.
 Still, part of me believed that God, while forgiving, was keeping score.

 Who can stand in the face of a stern, condemning God?

 My default was to hide my faults and mistakes from myself and others in order to avoid the inevitable disappointment of God.
 Mindfulness cannot happen in the absence of confession.
 Mindfulness is the practice of being aware of where we are, how we feel, and letting what really is be visible.
 Mindfulness is refusing to hide, even from ourselves.